golioth/example-upload-image/README.md

 demonstrates capturing an image with a camera and uploading using the Golioth Firmware SDK for blockwise upload.

 The application will connect to Golioth and await user input.

-Pressing Button 1 will capture an image from the camera and upload to Golioth.
+- Pressing button1 will capture and upload an image.
-Button 2 uploads a sample text file of 2246 bytes will be uploaded as a way for you to verify the data route is configured correctly.
+- Pressing button2 will upload a 2246 byte text file.
+- Calling `capture_image` with the Golioth RPC service will remotely trigger image capture and upload.
+- The Pipeline found in the pipelines folder is responsible for routing the image upload.
+By default it will be sent to an Amazon S3 bucket.
+  Captured images are jpg format.

 ## Supported Boards